bipol/rhapsode/README.md

 ## Rhapsode - a virtual dungeon master

 This is a virtual dungeon master I created hastily for a hackathon project at Daily.
 It's quite messy, but achieved my goal of creating an interactive dungeon master for solo questing.
 It handles character creation, portrait and setting generation, as well as inventory management.

-The UI was mostly an after thought to facilitate the gameplay - I wanted to test function calling, particularly in allowing the "dungeon master" craft items, rolls, spells, the setting.
+The UI was mostly an after thought to facilitate the gameplay - I wanted to test function calling, particularly in allowing the "dungeon master" craft items, rolls, spells, the setting, etc.

 <img width="1141" alt="image" src="https://github.com/user-attachments/assets/6400b4ce-41fb-4b6d-b335-756347aefb79">